mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-The cities are heavily and harshly policed both to deal with the inevitable pressures caused by having so many people in close proximity and to try to keep a lid on the world’s internal troubles.
+The cities are heavily and harshly policed both to deal with the inevitable pressures caused by having so many people in close proximity and to try to keep a lid on the world's internal troubles.
 Society is heavily factionalised, with alliances between power groups forever changing and violence more or less the norm.
-Usually this is ‘kept in the family’, in that real efforts are made not to cause collateral damage when attacking members or facilities of a rival faction.
+Usually this is 'kept in the family', in that real efforts are made not to cause collateral damage when attacking members or facilities of a rival faction.
 This is a pragmatic measure as much as anything else – collateral casualties result in resentment and no faction needs any